laanp/Icarus_Mods_Separated/README.md

 ### laanp-FreeBuild_v1_w84_P.pak
 - Everything is free to build at all benches.
-- Some notes on this one:
+- Some things to watch:
   - Benches that auto craft items still need at least one item to start crafting - they will continue to craft until all slots are full for the first available recipe item in the bench inventory.
-  - Warning! - some benches will spew material all over your cabin, if you craft more items than their available slots!
-  - Fishing bench (fillet section) should not have Rotten Meat left in it - otherwise it will fill up with Rotten Meat Lures!

 ### laanp-RespawnResourcesOW_v1_w84_P.pak
 - Resets all Open World resources.
 One time mod to use and reset your mines, nodes, trees, rocks.